2024: A Year of Client Success and Collaboration

 From Reactive to Predictive Equipment Management

 The most advanced RTLS-CMMS integrations use location pattern data to surface predictive signals.
 A device that is moving abnormally slowly, being transported unusually frequently, or triggering repeated short work orders may be approaching failure before a traditional maintenance schedule would flag it.
-Identifying these patterns early — and acting on them before the device fails in clinical use — represents the highest-value application of the combined system.
+Identifying these patterns early — and acting before the device fails in clinical use — represents the highest-value application of the combined system.

 How RTLS-CMMS Integration Works in Practice